 Divorce support groups for women in New York

 There are over eight million people living in New York City and more than twice that in New York State.
 You are not the only one “feeling lost in New York,” or like everything’s falling apart even as you try to put it back together.
 We say this a lot but only because it’s true: You are not alone.
 If your couple friends have disappeared and disappointed you, you are lucky to live in a city and state where there are many divorced women and men—and the stigma of divorce is not as pronounced as it may be somewhere else.

 Your job is to connect with those people who understand what you are going through and get educated on what your choices are and who you want to be as you make these important decisions.
-You might consider joining an online education-driven support group with other women who share similar experiences and who seek to find their voice and change their circumstances for the better.
+Check out divorce support groups near you or online.
+You will want one that is well-facilitated by a professional, and where you can meet women who share similar experiences, and who seek to find their voice and change their circumstances for the better.
 Women just like you.

 Remember, divorce in New York rarely looks the same as it does on TV, where the drama’s amped to increase ratings and to get you coming back.
 This is a process none of us wants to experience even once, let alone come back to.
 Your divorce doesn’t have to be so dramatic.
 You can choose to let go the theatrics because they don’t serve you, your Ex, or your children, and to focus on what you do control: getting educated fully before you commit to any one path or decision, and to move through the process smartly and with the greatest sense of integrity and compassion for everybody — including you.

 Since 2012 smart women around the world have chosen SAS for Women to help them through the emotional and often times complicated experience of divorce.
 For emotional support and structured guidance now, consider Annie’s Group, our powerful, virtual divorce support and coaching program for women thinking about divorce or beginning the process.
 Schedule your 15-minute chat to learn if this education is right for you, where you are in your life, and most importantly, where you want to go.